Last Updated on

 5. What if You Have Trouble Swallowing Vitamins During Pregnancy?

 Ask your doctor to prescribe a smaller pill with a slick coating.
 Alternatively, there are chewable pills and powdered supplements that can be mixed with water for consumption.
 There are also smaller pills available that make taking your daily medication easy.

 6. What if Vitamins Upset Your Stomach?

-Supplements that upset your gastrointestinal tract can cause queasiness.
+Supplements can upset your gastrointestinal tract and cause queasiness.
 To avoid this, try taking your pills with a meal or at bedtime.
 In other cases, iron supplements can cause constipation.
-Talk to the healthcare practitioner to switch the pill or try to ease constipation by drinking prune juice.
+Talk to your doctor to switch the pill, or try to ease constipation by drinking prune juice.
 Eating 2-3 servings of fruit a day or taking a psyllium fibre supplement helps too.
 Psyllium is sold in the form of powder pills and is known to be a laxative.

 7. What if the Vitamins Make You Feel Nauseous?

 Talk to the doctor to replace the current pill with a one that suits you better, but remember that switching from bouncing off one pill to the other is also not a good practice if it happens frequently.
 A change in supplements should not be done without consulting the doctor.